 The Company offers ESOP benefits to employees who meet certain eligibility requirements.
 In connection with the second-step conversion offering, and as previously disclosed, the William Penn Bank ESOP trustees subscribed for, and intended to purchase, on behalf of the ESOP, 8% of the shares of the Company common stock sold in the offering and to fund its stock purchase through a loan from the Company equal to 100% of the aggregate purchase price of the common stock.
 As previously disclosed, as a result of the second-step conversion offering being oversubscribed in the first tier of subscription priorities, the ESOP trustees were unable to purchase shares of the Company's common stock in the second-step conversion offering.
-Subsequent to the completion of the second-step conversion on March 24, 2021, the ESOP trustees purchased 881,130 shares, or \$10.1 million, of the Company's common stock in the open market.
+Subsequent to the completion of the second-step conversion offering.

+step conversion on March 24, 2021, the ESOP trustees purchased 881,130 shares, or \$10.1 million, of the Company's common stock in the open market.

 In connection with the purchase of the shares, the ESOP borrowed \$10.1 million from the Company at a fixed interest rate of 3.25% with a twenty-five-year term to fund the purchase of 881,130 shares.
 The Company makes annual contributions to the ESOP equal to the ESOP's debt service or equal to the debt service less the dividends received by the ESOP on unallocated shares.
 Shares purchased with the loan proceeds were initially pledged as collateral for the term loan and are held in a suspense account for future allocation among participants.
 Contributions to the ESOP and shares released from the suspense account are allocated among the participants on the basis of compensation, as described by the ESOP, in the year of allocation.
 The ESOP shares pledged as collateral are reported as unearned ESOP shares in the Company's consolidated statements of financial condition.
 As shares are committed to be released from collateral, the Bank reports compensation expense equal to the current market price of the shares, and the shares become outstanding for earnings-per-share computations.
-The Company recognized \$395 thousand and \$430 thousand of ESOP expense associated with the release of shares from collateral during the years ended June 30, 2023 and 2022, respectively.
+The Company recognized \$424 thousand and \$395 thousand of ESOP expense associated with the release of shares from collateral during the years ended June 30, 2024 and 2023, respectively.

 June 30,

-2023 2022
+2024 2023

-Allocated shares 219,141 213,937
+Allocated shares 240,172 219,141

 Shares committed to be released 17,479 17,479

-Unreleased shares 801,272 836,517
+Unreleased shares 766,027 801,272

-Total ESOP shares 1,037,892 1,067,933
+Total ESOP shares 1,023,678 1,037,892

-Fair value of unrealized shares \$ 8,132,911 \$ 9,787,249
+Fair value of unreleased shares \$ 8,732,708 \$ 8,132,911